-From our hotel it was only a 10 minute walk to the towers and I was not disappointed when I got there, they are truly spectacular.
+From our hotel, it was only a 10-minute walk to the towers and I was not disappointed when I got there, they are truly spectacular.
 It not just how tall they are but it was the way the metallic construction of the towers glistened in the sun that made them truly special.
 They reminded me a lot of another building that I love, the Chrysler Building in New York.
-I have had the fortune of traveling a lot around the World and have seen many to the tallest buildings but for me the Petronas Towers are right up there with the best.
+I have had the fortune of travelling a lot around the World and have seen many to the tallest buildings but for me, the Petronas Towers are right up there with the best.

 One of the shops inside the Market had tanks of fish that you could dangle your feet in, and have the fish eat away at the dead skin on your feet an calves.
 Karen has a particular horror when it comes to my feet (which to be fair are fairly disgusting) so she was delighted when I agreed to give it a go.
 I had seen this type of experience before, but these fish looked a whole lot bigger than one I have previously seen.
 As soon as I stuck my feet in the water I was attacked by dozens of these fish, who voraciously nibbled at my feet and calves.
 It was a weird experience and despite the fact my feet are caked with rough, dead skin they are sensitive and I couldn’t help but laugh from the tickling of fish biting away.